Discipline: 5 Do’s and Don’ts When Your Kids Won’t Listen

-Look at discipline as a means of actively engaging with kids to help mold their moral character.
+Discipline may feel as though you’re punishing your kids.
+However, discipline is more of a means of actively engaging with kids to help mold their moral character.

-Discipline is far more effective than punishment but does require a little more work.
+While discipline is far more effective than punishment, know that it does require a little more work.
+Just remember that it’s a process.

 “Take the time to listen fully to what they have to say, and agree when appropriate.
 If we disagree, we say so — again, taking the time to let them know why.”